sacrevert/visualiseFresNeighbours/README.md

 This tool can be seen in action here: https://olipes.shinyapps.io/visualiseFresNeighbours

 British neighbourhoods were created using the UKCEH Land Cover Map 2020 (10 m resolution), combined with information on calcareous and peaty soils.
 Irish neighbourhoods were created using the Corine Land Cover Map 2018 (100 m resolution), combined with information on calcareous and peaty soils.
+Site-to-site environmental similarity matrices were calculated using the cosine approach.

 See here for downloads: https://github.com/sacrevert/frescaloNeighbourhoods